1304 Collective Membership Marks

 1304.02(a)(i) Use in Commerce – §1(a)

-Registration of a collective membership mark under §1(a) is based on actual use of the mark by the members of a collective organization.
+Registration of a collective membership mark under Trademark Act §1(a) is based on actual use of the mark by the members of a collective organization.
 The owner of the mark exercises control over the use of the mark; however, because the sole purpose of a membership mark is to indicate membership, use of the mark is by its members.
-See In re Triangle Club of Princeton Univ., 138 USPQ 332 (TTAB 1963) (collective membership mark registration denied because specimen did not show use of mark by members).
+See In re Mission Am.
+Coal., 2023 USPQ2d 228, at *12 (TTAB 2023) (collective membership mark refused because specimen showed use of the mark by applicant’s officer and not its members); In re Triangle Club of Princeton Univ., 138 USPQ 332, 332-33 (TTAB 1963) (collective membership mark refused because specimen did not show use of the mark by its members).

 • (1) Submit a statement specifying the nature of the applicant’s control over the use of the mark by the members (37 C.F.R. §2.44(a)(4)(i)(A) );